Entering the European market for coconut water

 Companies from Thailand

 Universal Food PLC, more commonly known as UFC, is one of the most successful exporters of coconut water from Thailand.
 UFC produces a wide range of products in two factories in the Lampang and Nakhon Pathom provinces.
-UFC has managed to be one of the recognised brands in Europe, selling packed coconut water in several retail chains.
-Another European retail market success story is that of the Thai company Theppadungporn Coconut, which sells its brand Chaokoh to the Spanish retailer Mercadona.
+UFC has managed to become one of the recognised brands in Europe, selling packed coconut water in several retail chains.
+Another European retail market success story is that of Thai company Theppadungporn Coconut, which sells its brand Chaokoh to the Spanish retailer Mercadona.

-Other examples of coconut water processors and exporters from Thailand include Thai Coconut PLC, Kona Enterprises, Tipco, NP Agri, Asiatic Agro Industry (Cocomax brand), Maprao, Tropfin, All Coco and Malee.
+Other examples of coconut water processors and exporters from Thailand include Thai Coconut PLC, Kona Enterprises, Tipco, NP Agri, Asiatic Agro Industry (Cocomax brand), Tropfin, All Coco and Malee.

 Companies from Sri Lanka